the-turing-way/the-turing-way/book/website/communication/binder.md

 (binder-appropriate)=
 ## When is it appropriate to use mybinder.org?

-Maintaining a free, anonymous, cloud compute service is a lot of voluntary work and costs a lot of money.
+Maintaining a free, anonymous service in the cloud is a lot of voluntary work and costs a lot of money.
 In order to reduce the running costs somewhat, mybinder.org places computational restrictions on each running Binder instance.
 These restrictions are: